7 reasons to switch from Oracle JDK to Liberica JDK

 7. Liberica JDK is available with a support subscription.

-Yes, you may absolutely use our binaries free.
+Yes, you may absolutely use our binaries for free.
 But if you would like to have a reliable partner who always speaks your language, BellSoft offers versatile support plans with per-instance pay which are much less costly than Oracle’s.
 The subscription cost for Liberica JDK is $20,000 (per 350 CPU), which is 5x times less than that of Oracle’s ($105,000).
-Per-vCPU licences (such as Oracle JDK) require re-dimension of costs if hardware is changed.
+Per-vCPU licenses (such as Oracle JDK) require re-dimension of costs if hardware is changed.
 With Liberica JDK, when your enterprise upgrades (or downgrades), a different number of vCPUs would not make you alter the contract by legal means.
 Besides reduced expenses, you will soon find that our engineering team is vastly knowledgeable and quick to react since you do not have to wait weeks until your request is resolved.

-Bonus advantage: using software stacks.
+Bonus advantage: software stacks.
 For instance, starting from 2020, Liberica JDK is the Unified Java Runtime as part of VMware Tanzu.
 Engaging with this ecosystem, you gain access to the powerful Pivotal assets, get the best out of cloud services, and receive excellent High Powered Support from BellSoft.

 Customer success stories